kevinolega/callcentertrainingtips/_posts/2019-08-13-daily-journal.md

 - Buy In: Good habits. (circle what you did)
 - Practice: English activities (circle what you did)

+Just circle what you did today.

+What's your priority for today?

+Are you applying online?

+Are you waiting for a phone interview?

+Are you doing a walk-in application?

+Are you staying at home to do writing activities?

+Circle what applies.

+For buy in...

+Did you get enough sleep?

+Did you take a shower in the morning?

+Did you have a breakfast that has protein/meat in it?

+Did you pray today?

+Have you completed writing things on your journal?

+Circle what you did.

+For Practice...

+What are you doing to improve your English today?

+Are you reading?

+Are you writing?

+Are you thinking in English?

+Are you watching something in English?

+Are you singing an English song?

+Are you speaking in English with another person?

+For Journal...

+These are different types of details that I include in my journal.

+5m is 5 minute journal.
+I spend 5 minutes at the start of the day to begin journaling.
+It's the first thing that I do.

+Gratitude.
+I begin with writing about anything that I am thankful for.

+Prayers.
+I write down my prayers.

+Goals.
+I write down my goals.

+Expenses.
+I write down exactly how much money I spent today.

+Calendar.
+I write what happened on the calendar.

+Tracker.
+I just list down the habits that I want to track.

 ## Inspirational Quote:

 - Write down an inspirational quote for today.